 - 1. At the student's request, the Examinations Board may permit a different form of interim examination than that stipulated in the course catalogue.
 If applicable, more detailed regulations on this are included in the Rules and Guidelines for the Examinations Board. - 2.
 In an educational component is no longer offered in the academic year following its termination, at least one opportunity will be provided to sit the interim examination(s) or parts thereof and a transitional arrangement will be included in the programme-specific section for the subsequent period.

 Article 3.3 Oral interim examinations

-An oral assessment is public unless the Examinations Board or examiner determines otherwise in an exceptional case.
+An oral assessment is public unless the Examinations Board on request determines otherwise.

 Article 3.4 Determining and announcing results